-The SE873 packaging is hermetically sealed with desiccant and humidity indicator card.
-The SE873 parts must be placed and reflowed within 168 hours of first opening the hermetic seal provided the factory conditions are less than 30°C and less than 60% and the humidity indicator card indicates less than 10% relative humidity.
+The SE868-V3 is supplied in trays or tape and reel and is hermetically sealed with desiccant and humidity indicator card.
+The SE868-V3 parts must be placed and reflowed within 168 hours of first opening the hermetic seal provided the factory conditions are less than 30°C and less than 60% R. H. and the humidity indicator card indicates less than 10% relative humidity.
 If the package has been opened or the humidity indicator card indicates above 10%, then the parts must be baked prior to reflow.
-The parts may be baked at $+125^{\circ}\text{C} \pm 5^{\circ}\text{C}$ for 48 hours.
-However, the tape and reel cannot withstand that temperature.
+The parts may be baked at +125°C \pm 5°C for 48 hours.
+However, the tray or the tape and reel can NOT withstand that temperature.
 Lower temperature baking is feasible if the humidity level is low and time is available.
-Please see IPC/JEDEC J-STD-033 for additional information.
+Please see IPC/JEDEC J-